rollbar/rollbar-rust/README.md

 ### rollbar-jvm

-The subdirectory `jvm_core` contains a crate which encapsulates certain interactions with the JVM and JVMTI.
+The subdirectory `crates/jvm_core` contains a crate which encapsulates certain interactions with the JVM and JVMTI.
 Building this crate requires `JAVA_HOME` be set correctly so that we can get access to the JVMTI C headers to generate Rust bindings.
 You can see what is necessary in the `build.rs` file within this crate.
 This crate relies on `rollbar-rust` for some type definitions of Exceptions and